 During 2009, the Company substantially completed a reorganization of its reinsurance operations whereby employees of White Mountains Holding and its affiliates terminated as part of the reorganization were given the option of leaving their balances in the Plan or withdrawing them.
-During 2010, participants terminated in the reorganization who elected distribution payouts received \$1,358,869 and as of December 31, 2010, had a vested balance in the Plan of \$1,220,630.
-During 2011, participants terminated in the reorganization who elected distribution payouts received \$219,943 and as of December 31, 2011, had a vested balance in the Plan of \$1,069,885.
+During 2012 and 2011, participants terminated in the reorganization who elected distribution payouts received \$271,350 and \$219,943, respectively, and as of December 31, 2012 and 2011, had a vested balance in the Plan of \$899,861 and \$1,069,885, respectively.